 The tool contains an area with two cursors which represents a lower (blue cursor) and an upper limit (red cursor) for the LUT.
 The meaning of the values of these cursors is described below.
-Cursors can be moved by clicking next to them and dragging them while the left mouse button is pressed.
-When you use the right mouse button instead both cursors will move simultaneously, keeping their distance constant.
+The cursors can be moved by clicking next to them and dragging them while the left mouse button is pressed.
+When you use the right mouse button instead, both cursors will move simultaneously, keeping their distance constant.
 An alternative way to move the cursors is provided by the two sets of slide bars at the left and right side of the LUT tool.
-Two display boxes (blue and red) display the exact values of the two cursors.
+Two display boxes (blue and red) display the exact numerical values of the two cursors.

-You can easily see how the image contrast is changed when you change the upper or lower limit.
+You can easily see how the image contrast is changed when you change the upper or lower limit as the current image is updated after any change in the LUT control.